Should I spend 1, 2, or 3 days in San Diego?

 Should you spend 1, 2, or 3 days in San Diego?

 Most people spend at least 3 or as many as 5 days in San Diego during their visit.
-The relaxed coastal city offers amazing highlights such as the beaches, the famous sights and museums, the hiking, and the nightlife scene.
+The outdoorsy coastal city offers amazing highlights such as the beaches, the famous sights and museums, the hiking, and the cuisine.

 San Diego is a laid-back city on the Pacific coast that has beautiful beaches and a youthful atmosphere.
 The city has plenty of outdoor activities to enjoy, but there are also great restaurants and many family-friendly attractions such as the famed San Diego zoo or the many amusement parks in the area.